L4WLI3T/Err_404-ADROITS-008-StatementAnalyzer/README.md

  **HDFC/YesBank_Statement_Analysis.ipynb**
  Python code for analysing the parsed bank statement and categorizing the different transactions made by the account holder into categories like food, travel, lifestyle, etc.

+ **Extended_analysis_YesBank.ipynb**
+ Python code for analysing the parsed bank statement and categorizing the different transactions made by the account holder into categories like food, travel, lifestyle, etc.(On dummy Yes bank statement)

  **FrontEnd**
  A simple website layout for account holders to upload their bank statemens for analysis.